octoenergy/xocto/docs/index.rst

 xocto - utilities for Python services
 =====================================

-Proven utilities used on Python services at [Kraken Technologies](https://octopus.energy/kraken-tech-careers/).
+Proven utilities used on Python services at `Kraken Technologies <https://octopus.energy/kraken-tech-careers/>`_.
 This library works with Python 3.8 and above.

 PyPI detail page: https://pypi.python.org/pypi/xocto